 Graham Saunders (vice-president)

 Graham teaches meteorology and climate related courses at Lakehead University, Thunder Bay.
 He does research and writing for several publications about weather, climate and energy issues.
 He often speaks about these issues in elementary and high schools, church groups and service clubs.
-He has made formal presentations at professional and academic conferences, and he presented the keynote address, Trends in Temperature and Precipitation in Northern Ontario during the 20TH Century: Implications for Regional Management (Quetico Centre, Dec.
-2004).
-Graham is also a member of CUSP - Citizens Nnited for a Sustainable Planet.
+He has made formal presentations at professional and academic conferences, and he recently presented the keynote address, Northwestern Ontario Climate: What is Changing at the annual Kenora District Municipal Association Conference (Sioux Lookout, January 31, 2020).
+Graham is also a member of CUSP - Citizens United for a Sustainable Planet.

 Lea Matyuska (treasurer)